gauravsingh81190/OSAssignment/README.md

 ***This repo contains my OS assignments.***

-_1. XSSH : In this assignment i had to develop a tiny shell program which emulates all the basic feature like bash shell._
+_1. XSSH : In this assignment, I had to develop a tiny shell program.
+Professor gave xssh.c which had a couple of unimplemented functions I had to implement however i out of curiosity i extended it to make it to handle multiple jobs at a time._